Ngash254/youtube-clone/README.md

 # YouTube Clone with react, redux and firebase

 This webapp replicates several pages of the real youtube web application.
-The project uses google sign, which you can read more about [Authenticate Using Google](https://firebase.google.com/docs/auth/web/google-signin).
+The project uses google sign in, which you can read more about [Authenticate Using Google](https://firebase.google.com/docs/auth/web/google-signin).
 As such you will need to have a google account for that.
 In case you feel no need to follow through that route, down below, are images of the application.
 Also, it was built a while back, before shorts.